 When a staff member reaches retirement, the Court's actuary will determine the pension entitlement for that employee based on their accumulated balance using appropriate actuarial assumptions.
 The Trust Fund will, at the request of the Court, provide to the Court the funds necessary to pay the pension for each employee on this basis.
-These amounts are treated as distributions from the heading 'Due to Court - Non-judicial staff pensions' and are accounted for when disbursements are made.

-i) Court and Commission pensions (continued)
+These amounts are treated as i) Court and Commission pensions (continued)